cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 Each module can expose gRPC endpoints, called [service methods](https://grpc.io/docs/what-is-grpc/core-concepts/#service-definition) and are defined in the [module's Protobuf `query.proto` file](#grpc-query-services).
 A service method is defined by its name, input arguments and output response.
 The module then needs to:

-- define a `RegisterGRPCRoutes` method on `AppModuleBasic` to wire the client gRPC requests to the correct handler inside the module.
+- define a `RegisterGRPCGatewayRoutes` method on `AppModuleBasic` to wire the client gRPC requests to the correct handler inside the module.
 - for each service method, define a corresponding handler.
 The handler implements the core logic necessary to serve the gRPC request, and is located in the `keeper/grpc_query.go` file.

 #### gRPC-gateway REST Endpoints